Mplumacher1/Customer-Behavior-Analysis/README.md

 Regular|	58316|	60.18|
 Silver	|29026|	29.95|

+The majority of customers fall into the Regular category, comprising 60.18% of the total customer base.
+Silver customers represent the next largest group at 29.95%, followed by Gold customers at 9.87%.

 - How does loyalty status relate to purchase frequency, purchase amount, and product category preferences?
 ```sql
 SELECT